aaronbloomfield/pdr/tutorials/02-gdb/index.md

 debugger.
 The debugger allows us to control the execution of the program by pausing its execution and then resuming it.
-While paused, we can find out where we are in the program, what values variables have, reset the values of variables, etc.  The principles and commands described in this document are specific to the gdb debuggers for clang++ under UNIX, but every debugger has similar commands.
+While paused, we can find out where we are in the program, what values variables have, reset the values of variables, etc.  If a program crashes, the debugger can tell you exactly *where* the program crashsed (something that Java does naturally, but C++ does not).
+The principles and commands described in this document are specific to the gdb debuggers for clang++ under UNIX, but every debugger has similar commands.

-All programmers should learn the basics of debugging and how to use a debugger.
+All computer scientists should learn the basics of debugging and how to use a debugger.
 It will save you literally hours of time when finding and fixing problems in your programs.
 The few minutes of investment you put into learning how to use a debugger will pay off tremendously in a matter of weeks.
 Work smart!

 ### Compiling for Debugging ###